XingFramework/xing-book/tutorial/projects/projects_on_the_frontend.md

 We'll be working in the ```frontend/``` directory now, instead of the ```backend/``` directory, and using a whole different set of commands.

+We're going to build several things in this section:
+* Instructions for the AngularJS frontend for communicating with the backend via Hypermedia JSON.
+* An application State using ui-router; this is similar conceptually to a "page" that the user might view.
+* A table on that state that outputs the list of projects supplied by the back-end.

 Let's dive in!